poertsch/model-based-library/README.md

 # User Guide

+You have to complete the following steps to run a model base test.

 1. Draw a model with GraphWalker
 1. Generate one or multiple paths with GraphWalker CLI
 1. Create a model based test suite